nodejs/admin/Moderation-Policy.md

 Organizations.

-Note that quoting the original content of a Post within a Moderation request or nodejs/moderation repository issue is not considered a violation of the [Code of Conduct][].
+Note that quoting the original content of a Post within a Moderation request or nodejs/moderation repository issue is not a violation of the [Code of Conduct][].
 However, discretion is advised when including such quotes in requests posted to public repositories.